AdeleYidanZhang/Yidan_heroku/Lab_3-being-there-together-main/README.md

 2. In this server, human can see how many human have visited the site
 - ![visit_numbers](https://github.com/AdeleYidanZhang/Yidan_heroku/blob/c4b6d9c19732ebedf4811c073bfd7f7816cdf46f/img/site2.PNG)
 3. To see cat's photo album, you have to login first.
-4. They already set a user name and password for human, type them to login!
+4. They already set a user name and password for human, type them to signin!
  - username: human
  - password:iamhuman
  - ![login_page](https://github.com/AdeleYidanZhang/Yidan_heroku/blob/c4b6d9c19732ebedf4811c073bfd7f7816cdf46f/img/site2.PNG)